 While most of the Kyrgyz live in their homeland, Kyrgyzstan, large communities can also be found in the Central Asian Republics, China, and Russia.
-More than 200,000 Kyrgyz live in the Central Asian Republic of Uzbekistan, primarily in the western portion of the Ferghana Valley.
-Although they are related to the Kazak and other Turkic peoples of the region, the Kyrgyz are very Mongol in appearance.
+Most of these live in the Central Asian Republic of Uzbekistan, primarily in the western portion of the Ferghana Valley.
+Although they are related to the Kazakh and other Turkic peoples of the region, the Kyrgyz are very Mongol in appearance.
 In fact, they are the people who most clearly resemble Genghis Khan.

-More than any other Central Asian people, the Kyrgyz have clung to their traditional way of life as nomadic cattle breeders.
+More than any other Central Asian people, the Kyrgyz have clung to their traditional way of life as nomadic livestock producers.
 They have also maintained their tribal organization.
-The basic unit of their society is the "extended family," which consists of between five and fifteen families who have all descended from a common ancestor.
+The basic unit of their society is the extended family, which consists of between five and fifteen families who have all descended from a common ancestor.
 Villages are formed by combining five to seven extended families.
 Above the villages are numerous clans and tribes.

 The Kyrgyz have been forced to adapt to the rigorous conditions of daily life in Uzbekistan.
 Climate and altitude are both extreme, with heavy snow covering the ground for as long as nine months of the year, and temperatures sometimes falling to minus 40 degrees F. To avoid the long bitter winters, the Kyrgyz travel from place to place, living in thick felt-covered tents called yurts.
 They move these homes only short distances during the winter months, taking shelter by the sunnier edges of the mountains.
 Then, they move to the plateaus for grazing during the summer months.